flzara/pytest-monitor-osxp21-slides/slides.md

 ---
 ### About

-Leverage pytest-monitor:
+Leverage pytest-monitor with 2 building blocks:

+ - API (Python) <!-- .element: class="fragment" data-fragment-index="1" -->
- - dedicated Python API to query and fetch your data
+   * dedicated to query and fetch your data
- - dedicated storage (through REST API), but works seemlessly with a local pytest-monitor database.
+   * works seemlessly with a local pytest-monitor database

+ - Server (REST) <!-- .element: class="fragment" data-fragment-index="2" -->
+   * manage a dedicated storage (through REST API) to insert metrics
- - enable parallelism in your test session.
+   * enable parallelism in your test session (xdist support)

 ---